-The indicative location and minimum size of the proposed basins are shown on Cardno drawing number 7508/90/08/-4.02.
-Calculations for the sizing of the detention basins can be found in Section 6 of this report.
+The indicative location and minimum size of the proposed basin is shown on Cardno drawing number 7508/90/08/-1.02.
+Calculations for the sizing of the detention basin can be found in Section 6 of this report.

 5 Stormwater Quality Assessment